 ER Productions delivered a full mix of exciting SFX and Lasers for Ozzy Osbourne, at Ozzfest, the sell-out New Year Eve event at the LA Forum.

-Ozzfest, the annual hard rock and heavy metal music event, occurred for the first time, since its 1996 debut, to celebrate New Year Eve on 31 December 2018.
+Ozzfest, the annual hard rock and heavy metal music event, occurred for the first time, since its 1996 debut, to celebrate New Year's Eve on 31 December 2018.
 ER Productions were thrilled to be invited to provide stage effects for this special show.
 The day-into-night event featured 10 hours of live music that culminated with a 90-minute career-spanning set from Rock and Roll Hall of Fame inductee and Grammy® Award-winning singer, songwriter and festival namesake Ozzy Osbourne.

 ER Productions has enjoyed working with the Prince of Darkness, and his Production Manager, Andy “O” Omilianowski, a good deal in the past and were delighted to be commissioned as the official supplier of lasers and special effects for Ozzy’s World Tour, which continues into 2019.
 ER’s co-founder, Ryan Hagan and SFX Project Manager, George Baker, once again, liaised with creatives, Lighting Director, Michael Keller and Lighting Designer, Terry Cook, who designed the captivating experience.

-ER were pleased to debut their brand new Co2-free confetti blower, Typhoon, at the show.
+ER was pleased to debut their brand new Co2-free confetti blower, Typhoon, at the show.
 25 of the units were positioned on a u-shaped truss, over the audience, which delivered a 200kg hit of white confetti, creating a snow blizzard effect during carefully-planned cues for tracks Mr Crowley and Mama.
 Typhoon works via a set of powerful but silent fans, which push confetti out and a controllable hopper evenly distributes it.

 Baker, commented, “Ozzy’s show was the perfect opportunity to showcase the Typhoons for the first time.
-Typhoon has been designed to deliver an evenly spread confetti blast, which worked really well to create Terry’s vision of a wintery snow fall effect.”
+Typhoon has been designed to deliver an evenly spread confetti blast, which worked really well to create Terry’s vision of a wintery snowfall effect.”

 Cook responded with, “The snow effect was spectacular and looked truly special.
 I was really surprised at how quick the system came together in LA.
 We didn’t have long and George and the ER team worked really hard to deliver what was required.”